himelbrand/Data-structures-practical/README.md

 * hebrew instructions as pdf
 * source files given as skeleton in Source Files dir
 * my implementation in src dir
+* test files for GUI, found in GUI files
-* my bonus data, txt and jpg files in bonus dir
+* my bonus data, txt and jpg files in GUI bonus dir

 more english info will be added